rburrs/trainingdays/day7/challenges/challenge-2.md

 [...]
 ```

-After the controller has been installed, check the correspondig service:
+After the controller has been installed, check the corresponding service:

 ```shell